jad00gar/Zakat-Logbook/README.md

 This tool is provided for personal organisational use only.
 It is not a fatwa or religious ruling.
 Nisab values, calculation methods, and what qualifies as zakatable wealth can differ between scholars and schools of thought.
 Always consult a qualified Islamic scholar regarding your specific Zakat obligations.

 # Zakat-LogBook 🌙
+Happy to help if any one have any questions or need help.

-> A comprehensive Microsoft Excel workbook for tracking annual Zakat obligations and all charitable giving — generated entirely from a Python script.
+> A comprehensive Microsoft Excel workbook for tracking annual Zakat obligations and all charitable giving.
+I customized this over the years and felt it might be a good thing to share incase anyone is intrested.

+This workbook allows you to keep track of your zakat based on every year how much you have paid and how much is owe.

 ![Version](https://img.shields.io/badge/Version-v3.0-green)
 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue)